Asgaros/asgaros-forum/readme.txt

 6. Manage general options

 == Changelog ==
-= 1.15.15 =
+* Fixed: Display and calculation-issues related to time and timezones = 1.15.15 =
 * Fixed: SQL injection vulnerability in the approval-functionality
 * Fixed: Prevent cross-site request forgery when creating, editing or deleting posts and topics